ootbingo/oot-bingo-generator/doc/BALANCING.md

 optimally, that means players should be able to save a little time because the goals take shorter than the generator thinks.
 The skill bonus goes up to 1 minute max.

-Confusingly enough, the `difficulty` column means something completely different and has nothing to do with the skill required for a goal.

 ### time

 The goal times that the generator uses can be found in the `time` column.
 They are currently the sum of the `timey`